 What Is Bad Debt Expense?
 How To Calculate and Record Bad Debt (With Examples)

 Bad debt expense is an accounting entry that lists the dollar amount of receivables your company does not expect to collect.
-Learn the various methods of recording it in this blog.
+Learn how to calculate bad debt expense and the various methods of recording it in this blog.

 What is bad debt expense?

-Bad debt expense or BDE is an accounting entry that lists the dollar amount of receivables your company does not expect to collect.
+Bad debt expense (BDE) is an accounting entry that lists the dollar amount of receivables your company does not expect to collect.
 It reduces the receivables on your balance sheet.
 Accountants record bad debt as an expense under Sales, General, and Administrative expenses (SG&A) on the income statement.

 Recording bad debt doesn’t mean you’ve lost that money forever.
 Companies retain the right to collect these receivables should conditions change.